-This Group is for anyone with a general interest in science and technology (and their histories).
-Most sessions will be “study and discuss”: either one person presenting a topic they are familiar with, or several members introducing short reviews of scientific interest stories from the media.
-We will tackle everything from the science of everyday to some of those big tricky questions.
-We aim to have at least one visit per term to one of the many science / technology related sites in London.
+A group for anyone with a general interest in science and technology (and their histories).
+Most sessions will be study and discuss: either one person presenting a topic they are familiar with, or several members introducing short reviews of scientific interest stories from the media.

 Group Convener : Clare Smallman